Sustainability

 • Diversification of suppliers

-• Disclosure of information on risks and opportunities based on recommendations from the Task Force on Climate-Related Financial Disclosures (TCFD)
+• Perform a quantitative analysis of the financial impacts of the risks and opportunities identified according to the classifications of the Task Force on Climate-Related Financial Disclosures (TCFD)

 • Development and introduction of products and services that contribute to the realization of a carbon-neutral society

-• Aim to achieve net zero CO2 emissions by 2050
+• Formulate a roadmap for reaching net zero CO2 emissions by 2050

 • Serious damage to facilities at production bases due to events beyond expectation